JSON

 Reading and writing JSON files

-module allows reading and writing JSON files using json.load()
+The json module allows reading and writing JSON files using json.load() and json.dump().

 import json